longhorn-rocketry/flight-factory/README.md

 > May Lars Blackmore render our convexification lossless.

 Flight Factory is LRA's workbench for developing avionics software.
-It is primarily a flight simulator that interfaces with Arduino sketches and allows for hardware-free ground testing of production flight software.
+It is fundamentally a flight simulator that interfaces with Arduino sketches to allow hardware-free ground testing of production flight software.

 ![We fly high, no lie.](https://stefandebruyn.github.io/assets/images/flight-factory-banner.png)